 - No need to set up infrastructure: The most significant advantage of using cloud computing is that organizations do not need to install software or hardware.
 Besides taking care of the installation headache in the cloud service provider is also responsible for maintenance and upgradation of the infrastructure.
 This means that the user does not need to have skills for these; cutting down on both time and cost.

-- Reduction in IT infra capital expenditure: Setting up and maintaining IT infrastructure is an expensive for any organization, however big.
+- Reduction in IT infra capital expenditure: Setting up and maintaining IT infrastructure is an expense for any organization, however big.
 Using a public cloud means organizations can cut down on initial investment; all they need to worry about is the operational expenses for using the cloud.
-As most cloud service providers use a subscription or pay as you use model, the expenses can be adjusted as per requirement.
-This results in reduction of overall IT cost overhead for the company.
+As most cloud service providers use a subscription or pay as you use the model, the expenses can be adjusted as per requirement.
+This results in a reduction of overall IT cost overhead for the company.

 - Easier maintenance of applications: Whether you are using a public cloud or a private one, maintenance of cloud computing applications is easier because there is just one instance of the application that needs to be maintained.
-In traditional software model each application is installed on multiple systems and each system must be managed.
+In a traditional software model, each application is installed on multiple systems and each system must be managed.

-- Easy scalability: Cloud delivery model also ensures that businesses do not need to think about availability of infrastructure when planning to scale up.
+- Easy scalability: Cloud delivery model also ensures that businesses do not need to think about the availability of infrastructure when planning to scale up.
 For on-premise, capital expenditure on adding IT infrastructure like data servers, applications, networking, etc. can become a major cause of concern in case of expansion.